Considerate Ramp Secret Sharing: Introduction

 The paper is organized as follows.
 In Section~\ref{secsss} we treat general linear ramp secret sharing schemes and provide a self-contained proof of the mentioned reformulation of~\cite[Th.\ 10 ]{Chen}.
-Then in Section~\ref{secpolsss} we treat the schemes from~\cite[Sec.\ IV]{MR3782266} establishing the systematic structure of maximum non-i-qualifying sets, and next in Section~\ref{secdem} we introduce considerate secret sharing.
+Then in Section~\ref{secpolsss} we treat the schemes from~\cite[Sec.\ IV]{MR3782266} establishing the systematic structure of maximum non-i-qualifying sets, and next in Section~\ref{secdem} we introduce monomial-Cartesian ramp schemes of type C and coin the concept of considerate ramp secret sharing.
 Section~\ref{secconcl} is the conclusion where we propose further research.
 Finally, Appendix~\ref{secproofof} contains a simplified proof of the role of relative generalized Hamming weights in connection with ramp secret sharing.